- Obama military downsizing leaves U.S. too weak to counter global threats, panel finds

 Cano said teammate Alex Rodriguez, a Jay-Z pal, didn’t play a part in the switch.

-“That was a family decision,” Cano said in front of his locker before the Yankees lost to Boston 7-4 and fell to 0-2.
+“That was a family decision,” Cano said in front of his locker before the Yankees played Boston.
 “I feel happy with the company, and now all I want to do is just focus on baseball and just what I do best.
 I don’t think it’s going to be a distraction, because this is the last time I’m going to talk about this.”

 Cano, a three-time All-Star with a .308 career average, has a $15 million salary this year in the final season of what became a $57 million, six-year deal.
 He can become a free agent after the World Series, and Boras prefers his clients to go free to increase their values.